 If you are serious about saving, I highly recommend finding a second job that complements your current position.
-In Vancouver, I am working in the same position as a bartender at an arena here.
-Keep your eye out for casual, event and seasonal jobs to help you save more money faster.
+In Vancouver, I am working in the same position as a bartender at an arena.
+Keep your eye out for casual, event and seasonal jobs to help you save money faster.
 In Australia, I recommend perusing Seek and Gumtree.
 In North America, Craigslist is full of open positions.
 Indeed is also a great worldwide resource.

 I also made a little bit of money freelance writing.
 Do you have a skill that you could earn money from freelancing?
 Web design, development, accountancy, graphic design, photography?
 The list is endless.

 The last time I owned a car was 2013.
 Over three years car-less and counting!
-When I moved to Melbourne, I didn’t think it was going to be a permanent stay as I wanted to do the expat thing again.
-So buying a car wasn’t a great financial option.
+When I moved to Melbourne, I didn’t think it was going to be a permanent stay as I wanted to do the ex-pat thing again.
+Hence buying a car wasn’t a great financial option.
 It also would have cost a lot of money.
 I instead relied on public transport.
 I know this depends on where you live, as before I left for my first working holiday, I didn’t sell the car I had in Brisbane.
 From where I lived in the city, it was incredibly inconvenient and time-consuming to get public transport to my work.
 But if not owning a vehicle is an option for you, take it.

-I Used Frequent Flyers
+Use your Frequent Flyers

 One random day, I decided to go through all of my loyalty and reward cards and update my address.
 When I got to my Frequent Flyer card, I was stunned to find I had a lot of points in my account.
 Like so many points I could fly home from Melbourne, and then to Sydney, for free.
 This saved me so much money, and to this day I still don’t know where my points actually came from.
-I think I got a bonus when I signed up for my credit card, but I obviously wasn’t paying attention!
+I think I got a bonus when I signed up for my credit card, but I obviously wasn’t paying attention.

 I don’t know if this is common all over North America, but the security deposit on rentals in Vancouver is only two week’s rent.
 In Australia, it equals six week’s rent.
 That is a lot of money, particularly when you are renting in capital cities.
 So getting my bond back definitely gave my savings an instant boost.